Jen Sachs is a Los Angeles-based filmmaker and animator. She received an MFA in Experimental Animation from CalArts in 2001.

 In 2013, the Guggenheim commissioned Sachs to create three experimental documentary films, which were installed in the museum's exhibition Italian Futurism, 1909-1914: Reconstructing the Universe in New York from February 21 - September 1, 2014.

-From November 18, 2014 - April 19, 2015, two commissioned short films by Sachs will be on view in the exhibition WWI: War of Images, Images of War in Los Angeles.
+From November 18, 2014 - April 19, 2015, two commissioned short films by Sachs were on view in the exhibition WWI: War of Images, Images of War in Los Angeles.

 For her current feature-length animated documentary, The Fantastic Flights of Sophie Blanchard, Sachs has received international residencies at Yaddo, CAMAC, and Boglisco as well as grants from organizations including the Puffin Foundation, the Wolf Aviation Fund, and the Florence Gould Foundation.
-This independent production has an anticipated release in 2016.
+This independent film is currently in production.

 MOTION GRAPHICS AND COMMERCIALS